Grafton Regis

-Grafton Regis is a village and civil parish in West Northamptonshire, England, on the border with Buckinghamshire.
-The village is east of the A508 road, on which it has a short frontage and two bus stops, and is around 8 mi south of Northampton and 9 mi north of Milton Keynes.
+Grafton Regis is a village and civil parish in the eastern edge of West Northamptonshire, England, on the border with Buckinghamshire.
+The village is east of the A508 road, on which it has a short frontage and two bus stops, and is around 8 mi south of Northampton and 9 mi northwest of Milton Keynes.
 The population of the civil parish (including Alderton) at the 2001 census was 152.
 This increased to 253 at the 2011 census.

 The peerage title Duke of Grafton is named for this village.

 History

-The village's name means "Grove farm/settlement".
-The village was a crown possession, hence the "Regis" addition.
+The village's Old English name, grāftūn, means "Grove farm/settlement".
+The village was a crown possession, hence the "Regis" addition, likely added by later Norman lords to distinguish it from the nearby Grafton Underwood.